newrelic/opensource-website/README.md

   - `project metadata` in the data/projects directory
   - `project stats` in the data/project-stats directory
   - `markdown content` in the data/project-main-content directory
-- Static pages promoting New Relic's engagement in open standards as well as highlighting specific features and collections in New Relic's open source capabilities
+- Static pages that promote New Relic's engagement in open standards and highlight specific features and collections in New Relic's open source capabilities.
 - Automation to handle:
-  - updating of dynamic data in the `project stats` directory and in
+  - updating dynamic data in the `project stats` and `project metadata` directories
   - building the static pages
   - deploying the site to a static hosting platform